ckonig/codechallenge/README.md

 ### Queue & Data Storage

 MySql was relatively painless to setup, which also allowed to use the database driver for the Queue.
 Using the Eloquent ORM allows automatic generation / migration of the database. and relieves developers from writing SQL queries manually.
-However, in terms of scalability this means the database has become a single point of failure - it would be preferrable to use an external queue service.
+However, in terms of scalability this means the database has become a single point of failure, and scaling / replicating SQL databases can be quite troublesome as well - it would be preferrable to use an external queue service.

 The used data structure is as flat as possible, in fact there is only one entity called "MailModel".
 It contains a json encoded array for the receiver email addresses.
 This array is intentionally not designed as a separate entity to keep the performance high.

+### Scalability

+The requirements state that the service should be horizontally scalable.
+In the current solutions there are limitations for that.

+- The worker is scalable, and it's possible to run multiple instances at the same time.
+It remains to be researched how the database queue driver supports this scenario, and thorough review should be done as to how laravel implements transations in queue processing.
+- The api / web application is scalable in theory. //@todo make traefik work with two nginxes.
+- So far the only way I managed to run the application was using docker-compose.
+But compose is not compatible with swarm mode, and right now I have doubts whether this can actually be deployed accross physical hosts.

 ## Setup